START 2026 WITH A FOUNDATION FIX—SAVE $626 THIS JANUARY!

 Slab Foundations Explained

-If you are noticing cracks on your brick resembling stairs, your expansion joints on your exterior brick are starting to separate, your doors are not shutting and locking properly, it sounds like it's time to call your trusted experts at FiveStar Foundation & Construction to find the most reliable solution to stabilize your slab foundation.
-Prior to determining the right foundation repair plan, FiveStar Foundation & Construction will thoroughly evaluate the slab foundation and properly measure and record the elevations.
-Upon examining the interior and exterior of the structure and recording the elevations, we will help you determine the possible cause of the slab foundation movement.
-Based on this information we can provide an honest opinion on how to best treat your slab foundation issues.
+If you notice any of these signs, call FiveStar Foundation & Construction to find the most reliable solution to stabilize your slab foundation.
+To determine the right foundation repair plan, we will thoroughly evaluate the slab foundation and record the elevations to pinpoint the cause of the slab foundation movement.
+Based on our findings and knowledge, we will provide an honest opinion on how to best treat your slab foundation issues.

 Pressed Concrete Piers